Our Board x2

 Kent Bubbs Jr

-With over twenty years of experience in both the retail and not for profit sector Landis uses her gift for storytelling, photography and marketing to encourage people to give back to the world and see each other's successes as our own.
-She has spent the past 14 years in Liberia and fondly refers to it as home.
-Landis studied at the University of Regina and continued her education with courses in photography, graphic design and development work.
+With over twenty years of marketing experience Landis uses her gifts for storytelling, photography and filmmaking to encourage people to give back to the world and see each other's successes as our own.
+After spending the past 15 years in Liberia and fondly refers to it as home.
+Landis studied at the University of Regina and continued her education with courses in photography, graphic design, accounting and development work.

 Sam has worked in the Democratic Republic of Congo with HEAL Africa and with Lt.
 Gen Roméo Dallaire at the Roméo Dallaire Child Soldiers Initiative as a researcher and facilitator.
 Sam has been part of the Universal Outreach Foundation family since 2013 when he came to Liberia and volunteered.
 Sam earned his BA in International Development Studies and History from Dalhousie University and an MBA in Sustainable Business Practices from the University of Oregon.

 For over 30 years, Ian Rose was a trusted senior advisor to major organizations across North America, Europe, S.E.
-Asia, Africa and the Middle East, helping to solve their organizational problems and to create their human resource management and development strategies.
-His website (www.ibrconsulting.net) is still accessible, even though he left the business world 15 years ago to help support UOF’s efforts in Honduras, and later in Liberia.
+Asia, Africa and the Middle East, helping to solve their organizational problems, and to create their human resource management and development strategies.
+His clients included 3M, Abbott Labs, Aventis, the BBC, BHP, BP, British Airways, Caltex Indonesia, Clorox, EDS, Eli Lilly, Honeywell, the Institute of International Education (Cairo), the International Centre for Research in Agroforestry (Nairobi), Johnson & Johnson, Kellogg, Lockheed Martin, NASA, Pillsbury, Shell Oil, Unilever and the United Nations, as well as the British, Canadian and US Governments.
+His old website (www.ibrconsulting.net) is still accessible, even though he left the business world 15 years ago to help support UOF’s efforts in Honduras, and later in Liberia.

 Andy Szocs founded the successful company Norpac Controls which he transitioned to its employees in 2000.
 Now retired, Andy is an active philanthropist who has transferred his skills in sales, marketing to help a multitude of charities expand their impact.
 Andy resides in Whistler and has 2 sons and 5 grandchildren.
 Andy was born in Flin Flon Saskatchewan and studied engineering at the University of Saskatchewan.
 Andy is pleased to have Universal Outreach as one of the charities he advises.